bbauska/W3Cx-3of5/README.md

    alt="Run it standalone and use the dev. tool console." />
 </p>

-And if we click on the line number in the right, the dev. tool shows the source code centered on the line that caused the error:
+<p>And if we click on the line number in the right, the dev. tool shows the source code centered on the line that caused the error:</p>

 <!------------------------------------------------------------------------------------------------>
 <!-------------- 120. click line # on the right, dev tool shows source code (144) ---------------->